This is Ankush, a management professional, football enthusiast, foodie and a person with a never-give-up attitude

 As of September 2016, OLA added almost half a million cars under its umbrella.
 Uber added more than 1.5 lakh car units, most of them are newly acquired cars.

 Better facilities to Drivers: "Customer is god", we all know that but these online players also strive to keep their driver-partners happy.
 They do so by providing free training and health check-ups.
 Bonuses and incentives are also provided with the monthly salary of some driver-partners reaching Rs 85000 at peaks.
 The companies know that if they kept their drivers happy then in turn the riding experience will be better and that will translate into higher brand value.

 As of July 2017, Uber had 4.5 lakh driver-partners registered with them, whereas OLA had 8 lakh driver-partners.

-The online cab hailing services are using new technologies, real-time algorithm and superior data analytics to optimize fleet utilization.
+The online cab-hailing services are using new technologies, real-time algorithms and superior data analytics to optimize fleet utilization.
 Thus they are reducing the non-paid distances of a cab.
 That's why you can often hear a driver-partner telling the customer he can't come to the customer's location if the distance between his present location and the location of the customer is too large.
-On an average a driver-partner clocks 8 to 10 rides a day with an average fare of Rs 200 with both the players.
+On average a driver-partner clocks 8 to 10 rides a day with an average fare of Rs 200 with both the players.

 2009 (2013 in India)